mku11/Salmon-AES-CTR/README.md

 ##### Adhoc: data encryption/decryption
 ```
-// To encrypt byte data or text without using a vault:
+// To encrypt byte data or text without using a vault you need to generate your
+// own key and nonce.
+This is not terribly difficult with Salmon
+// Below is an example of doing just that.

 // Get a fresh secure random key and keep this somewhere safe.
 // For text passwords see the Samples folder.
 // For the more secure sequential nonces see the SalmonDrive sample.